-Tangerine Dream, a German electronic band founded in 1967 by Edgar Froese, is justifiably revered as pioneers in electronica, a musical style that incorporated conventional instruments such as electric guitars, acoustic drums and Hammond organs alongside a barrage of Minimoogs, synthesizers, Telharmoniums, and Theremins, along with drum machines and bass synthesizers.
+Tangerine Dream, a German electronic band founded in 1967 by Edgar Froese, is justifiably revered as pioneers in electronica, a musical style that incorporated conventional instruments such as electric guitars, acoustic drums and Hammond organs alongside a barrage of Minimoogs and synthesizers (others influenced by TD deploy Telharmoniums, and Theremins), along with drum machines and bass synthesizers and woodwind instruments.

 Tangerine Dream experienced numerous personnel changes over the years, with Froese as the only continuous member until his January 2015 death.
-The best know roster of the group—responsible for most of the soundtrack work on this list—was its mid-‘70s trio featuring Froese, along with Christopher Franke and Peter Bramann.
+The best know roster of the group (in the U.S.) was its mid-‘70s trio featuring Froese, along with Christopher Franke and Peter Baumann.
 The band is currently led by its longest-serving member, who joined in the band in 2005, Thorsten Quaeschning.
 The band recently completed their October and November 2019 “16 Steps—Random & Revision” European tour.
 You can read up on the latest tour and release news at their official website.

 While their catalog—and their soundtrack work—is extensive, these are B&S Movies’ favorite movies backed by Tangerine Dream.